Metro Montreal

 4. Is now a wise time to purchase property?

-It’s hard to say.
-Mortgage rates are relatively high and falling.
-Also, the annual real estate cycle usually favours buyers in late summer and autumn.
-If you wait, home values might be higher, but your mortgage will likely be cheaper.
+The annual real estate cycle usually favours buyers in late summer and autumn.
+If you wait, home values might be higher, and your mortgage will likely have a higher rate.

 If you are considering buying, drive a hard bargain and pay as close to market value as possible.
 Also, don’t bite off more than you can chew when it comes to financing.